- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 Elmwood Park of Holyoke is called the park that disappeared.
 Still if one looks they will see its remnants everywhere.
+Its land was purchased by the city over decades to make a unified park and then soon afterward it started to be divided up again.

 Park at the Fitzpatrick’s Ice Rink